jennytoc/url-shortener/README.md

 * `/decode/<link-id>`: replacing `<url-id` with the ID of the link you want to decode will give a JSON response containing the original url of the shortened version.

 ## Setup
-1. Clone this repo into your local machine
+1. Clone this repo into your local machine.
 ```
 git clone https://github.com/jennytoc/url-shortener.git
 ```
-2. Create a virtual environment
+2. Create a virtual environment.
 ```
 python -m venv .venv
 ```